sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/glossary-gcp.md

 An expression meaning “the investigator and or or institution, where required by the applicable regulatory requirements”.

-### Investigator’s Brochure
+### Investigator's Brochure

-A compilation of the clinical and nonclinical data on the investigational product(s) which is relevant to the study of the investigational product(s) in human subjects (see the Investigator’s Brochure).
+A compilation of the clinical and nonclinical data on the investigational product(s) which is relevant to the study of the investigational product(s) in human subjects (see the Investigator's Brochure).

 ### Legally Acceptable Representative

-An individual or juridical or other body authorized under applicable law to consent, on behalf of a prospective subject, to the subject’s participation in the clinical trial.
+An individual or juridical or other body authorized under applicable law to consent, on behalf of a prospective subject, to the subject's participation in the clinical trial.

 ### Monitoring